npryce/code-guide/README.md

 A tool that generates an interactive HTML explanation of how code works from unobtrusive markup of comments in the code.

-Currently only supports Python.
-Support for other languages is planned.

 Installation
 ============